 This is the blueprint: the slow realisation, the mutual irritation, the dawning horror that you may have been wrong about someone, and now you have to live with that, like a Victorian woman with a liver complaint and a conscience.

-Perfect if your love language is:
+Valentine’s gift if your love language:

 - being verbally sparred with in a drawing room